WAT-ai/compute/README.md

 # Nebula Guide
 A guide to access, set up, and use the ECE Nebula GPU cluster.
+This is a [slurm](https://slurm.schedmd.com/overview.html)-managed Ubuntu Linux system.
+If you've never used Linux command line before, [here's a starter guide to Ubuntu](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
+This guide will cover basics of using slurm to run jobs on the cluster.

 Throughout this guide:
 - `username` and `password` refer to the username and password given to you by an admin.